12 Tips To Start Your Day With A Positive Attitude

 7. Get Mentally Organized

 Right from the time you open your eyes, you will find your mind at the mercy of a vast deluge of thoughts which makes you all the more tempted to go back to sleep.
-The first step is to get this jumble of thoughts and tasks out of your head and onto some paper so you can organize them.
+The first step is to get this jumble of thoughts is to pen it down on paper.
 Grab a notepad and list out what’s in your head, one by one.
 Now segregate these thoughts and tasks into various categories, depending on priority.
 Not only will this help clear your head and make you feel more prepared to take on the day, it may even lead to better chances of you finishing all your tasks.

 8. Tune Into Something Happy

 It always helps to play something in the background as you go about preparing yourself for the day, and with the current media onslaught, you’re definitely spoilt for choice.
 There are, of course, television and radio news channels, but they may be a little too noisy to help you start your day on a peaceful note.
-Choose to play some soothing instrumental music instead, or songs that make you happy, or inspire you to take over the day.
+Choose to play some soothing music, and soak yourself in the melody.
 Not feeling like music?
 You could even choose to tune out altogether and just enjoy the silence before the chaos sets in.

 9. Step Into A Cold Shower

-You know you’re going to have a pretty tough day, so why not look your best while you’re tackling your tasks?
+If you’re going to have a long day, why not look your best while you’re tackling it?
 Don’t skimp on shower-time.
 Start with lukewarm water to open up the pores of your skin and work your way slowly towards water that’s on the colder side.
 The idea of a cold shower may not sound very tempting but it comes with a number of benefits.